-Site Work Instructions (SWI) are written technical instructions issued to the Contractor by the Engineering Consultant to execute a particular job or works, which does not involve adjustment of the contract sum or time.
-All SWI’s must be copied to the Project Owner or the Project Management Consultant upon issuing to the Contractor.
+Site Work Instructions (SWI) are written technical instructions issued to the contractor by the engineering consultant to execute a particular job or work, which does not involve adjustment of the contract sum or time.
+All SWIs must be copied to the project owner or the project management consultant upon issuing to the contractor.
 The process for who should be involved and copied on the SWI should be outlined in the project execution plan (PEP).
-On some projects, Site Work Instructions (SWI) are also known as Field Orders.
+On some projects, SWI is also known as Field Orders.

-Using project management information systems (PMIS) like PMWeb a formal process for managing, monitoring and tracking Site Work Instructions (SWI) can be enforced.
-PMWeb custom form builder will be used to create the SWI capturing the different fields needed to manage the SWI process.
-Those would include the SWI description, needed date, confirmation by the contractor that the SWI will be completed without additional time or cost, when to commence the SWI work and its duration and whether it has any effect on other activities or work elements and the description of this effect, if any.
+Using project management information systems (PMIS) like PMWeb a formal process for managing, monitoring, and tracking Site Work Instructions can be enforced.
+PMWeb custom form builder allows the creation of the SWI capturing the different fields needed to manage the SWI process.
+Those include the SWI description, needed date, confirmation by the contractor that the SWI will be completed without additional time or cost, when to commence the SWI work and its duration and whether it has any effect on other activities or work elements, and the description of this effect if any.

 The Site Work Instructions form attachment tab allows uploading and attaching any documents or pictures that could be relevant to the SWI.
 Those documents and pictures stay stored in the PMWeb document management repository.
 In addition, links to other PMWeb records and imported MS Outlook emails can also be added.

 The Site Work Instructions (SWI) workflow details the steps of issuing and responding to the SWI, as well as the details of those who need to be copied on the SWI.
 Those include the project owner or the project management consultant.
 The workflow steps align with the access given to complete the different fields of the SWI.
 For example, the contractor only receives access to the fields within the section titled “To Be Completed By The Contractor”.